nrwl/nx/docs/nx-cloud/private/auth-saml.md

     1. **“Namespace”** needs to be blank
     2. **“Name:”** needs to be “email”
     3. See screenshot below.
-This is an important step, because NxCloud will expect the “email” property on each profile that logs in.
+This is an important step, because Nx Cloud will expect the “email” property on each profile that logs in.

     ![Step 11](/nx-cloud/private/images/saml/azure_11.png)